 How AI is Accelerating Discovery

-AI is transforming the way scientists design cancer drugs and vaccines, study how stars form, translate brain activity into speech and turn pollution into useful products.
+AI is transforming how scientists design cancer drugs and vaccines, study star formation and understand the brain.

 Researchers in fields as diverse as astronomy, chemistry, neuroscience, biotechnology and public health are now using AI tools to look for patterns in their data, write code, find and summarize existing scientific literature, and even design experiments.
 Someday, scientific discoveries might even be made entirely by AI.